-7(x) Measures that may be necessary to continue to met the aims of the Management Plan
+7(x) Measures that may be necessary to continue to meet the aims of the Management Plan

-- Permits may be granted to enter the Area to carry out scientific research, monitoring and site inspection activities, which may involve the collection of a small number of samples for analysis or to carry out protective measures. - Any long-term monitoring sites shall be appropriately marked and the markers or signs maintained. - Scientific activities shall be performed in accordance with the Environmental code of conduct for terrestrial scientific field research in Antarctica (SCAR, 2009).
+- Permits may be granted to enter the Area to carry out scientific research, monitoring and site inspection activities, which may involve the collection of a small number of samples for analysis or to carry out protective measures. - · Any long-term monitoring sites shall be appropriately marked and the markers or signs maintained. - Scientific activities shall be performed in accordance with the SCAR Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5 (2018)).
+Geological research shall be undertaken in accordance with the SCAR Environmental Code of Conduct for Geosciences Field Research Activities in Antarctica (Resolution 1 (2021)).